CAST of main Characters in order of appearance:

-Most fascinating of all to Gossamer are three musical instruments she can just see among the shadows, hardly visible; also a large knife or sword by the fire.
+Most fascinating of all to Gossamer are three musical instruments she can just see among the shadows, hardly visible; also a large knife by the fire.
 This cave must fill with magical sounds if these young men are musicians.
 But they might also be thieves.

 Samark is pouring boiling water onto leaves in a bowl.
 “This and our fruit dumplings will help you recover from your cold night under the stars.
 Sit on those cushions”.
 He passes them each a dish of tea and dumplings in a bamboo basket. “ You want to know who we are.
 Well, listen.”